 Getting a separate sub is one of my options, but with the limited space I have, I’ve been thinking to just enjoy the movies without the bass I love.

 Then it came to my mind to look for sound bars with a built-in subwoofer.
 Perhaps, it could somehow satisfy my thirst for bass.
 So I started going through sound bars with subs and listed down my observations, which I am sharing here.

 ZVOX SoundBase 350 24"Sound Bar with Built-In Subwoofer, Bluetooth, AccuVoice

-If you want a decent sounding soundbar without the need for an external subwoofer, an enhanced dialog in the movies you watch and doesn’t mind the lack of boom from the bass, get the ZVOX Sounbase 350.
+If you want a decent sounding soundbar without the need for an external subwoofer, an enhanced dialog in the movies you watch, and you don’t mind the lack of boom from the bass, get the ZVOX Sounbase 350.

-Recommended for: audio junkies who want to hear all frequencies but is space conscious.
+Recommended for: audio junkies who want to hear all frequencies but is also space conscious.